Understanding a Windows PowerShell Module

 As the name implies, a script module is a file (.psm1) that contains any valid Windows PowerShell code.
 Script developers and administrators can use this type of module to create modules whose members include functions, variables, and more.
 At heart, a script module is simply a Windows PowerShell script with a different extension, which allows administrators to use import, export, and management functions on it.

 A binary module is a .NET Framework assembly (.dll) that contains compiled code, such as C#.
-Cmdlet developers can use this type of module to create modules that contain cmdlets, providers, and more.
+Cmdlet developers can use this type of module to share cmdlets, providers, and more.
 (Existing snap-ins can also be used as binary modules.)
 Compared to a script module, a binary module allows you to create cmdlets that are faster or use features (such as multithreading) that are not as easy to code in Windows PowerShell scripts.

 A dynamic module is a module is not loaded from, or saved to, a file.
 Instead, they are created dynamically by a script, using the New-Module cmdlet.
 This type of module enables a script to create a module on demand that does not need to be loaded or saved to persistent storage.
-By default, dynamic modules created with the New-Module cmdlet (described in the following sections) are intended to be short-lived and therefore cannot be accessed by the Get-Module cmdlet.
+By its nature, a dynamic module is intended to be short-lived, and therefore cannot be accessed by the Get-Module cmdlet.
 Similarly, they usually do not need module manifests, nor do they likely need permanent folders to store their related assemblies.